jpetazzo/intro-to-docker/slides/Container_Network_Model/Body.md

 Very short instructions:

-- deploy a key/value store (Consul, Etc, or Zookeeper)
+- deploy a key/value store (Consul, Etcd, or Zookeeper)
 - add two extra flags to your Docker Engine
 - you can now create networks using the overlay driver!